aMOPel/godot-xchange-scene/README.md

 # 	      ┖╴@@2 <- x
 ```

-This will give you an instance of `XScene` (the main class), which acts at sits below
+This will give you an instance of `XScene` (the main class), which acts and sits below
 `World`.

 #### Transistions

 | from\to | ACTIVE = 0 | HIDDEN = 1 | STOPPED = 2 | FREE = 3 |
 |:---:|:---:|:---:|:---:|:---:|